 Relief embossing (using dust and a laser cut plate) and stitch, mounted on moulded paper with linen backing.
 Architectural remnants with extensions of thread suggesting the possibility of adding and building more modules.
-8 x 8 x 1.5 inches, open numbered variable edition, 8 moduels. $2400
+8 x 8 x 1.5 inches, variable edition, 8 modules. $2400

 Etching, aquatint, embossing, pencil and stitch on Somerset paper 300g, cut letters.
-Paying homage to both Arabic and Western reading practices, the book can be read in a boustrophedon fashion, from either right to left or left to right.
-Lines reduce in number if read in one direction and build-up when read in the opposite direction.
-8.25 x 3.75 x 0.75 inches(folded book), open numbered variable edition. $500
+Paying homage to both Arabic and Western reading practices, the book can be read in a boustrophedon fashion, either right to left or left to right.
+Lines reduce in number read in one direction and build-up read in the opposite direction.
+8.25 x 3.75 inches(folded book), variable edition. $500

 Sumi Perera’s bimodal status as a Sri Lankan émigré and British citizen informs her multidisciplinary practice, an amalgam of influences based on her training as an artist, scientist and doctor.
 Her work reverses authorship, through interactive prints, artist books and installations often inviting the viewer to re-configure the sequence.
 Traditional techniques of mezzotint, lithography, etching, aquatint, drypoint, sugarlift, chine collé, monoprint, collagraph, embossing, screenprinting; are harnessed to computer numerical controlled methods such as laser cutting & laser engraving; and often stitched and incised to form mixed-media assemblages.